Movie Theater Business Model | How Do Movie Theaters Make Money

 Distributor

 The distributor is the person who distributes the film through the medium of theatres.
 The distributor buys the “distribution rights” directly from the producer.
-In most cases, he buys the rights in the very beginning itself, sometimes after viewing the final cut.
+In most cases, he buys the rights in the very beginning, sometimes after viewing the final cut.
 Distributors can be of many types.
-They can vary in numbers also.
+They can vary in numbers, also.

-If we are talking about a big-budget movie then there can be a domestic distributor who is responsible for distributing in the home country of the film production.
-Others can be an overseas distributor who is responsible for distribution in the rest of the world.
-There are typically some forms of how a distributor deals with the producer, here we discuss the types of distributors:
+If we are talking about a big-budget movie, then there can be a domestic distributor who is responsible for distributing in the home country of the film production.
+Others can be overseas distributors who are responsible for distribution in the rest of the world.
+There are typically some forms of how a distributor deals with the producer.
+Here we discuss the types of distributors:

 Minimum Guarantee for Royalty

 A minimum guarantee is the sum that is paid to the producer by the distributor of a film.
-It is here to be noted that the price is irrespective of how the film performs, it can be a flop or a hit that does not affect the minimum guarantee royalty.
-Usually, producers who have a stronghold in the industry, ask for a high sum due to their brand name that pulls in crowds into theatres.
+It is here to be noted that the price is irrespective of how the film performs, whether it is a flop or a hit, which does not affect the minimum guarantee royalty.
+Usually, producers who have a stronghold in the industry ask for a high sum due to their brand name, which pulls in crowds into theatres.

-After relieving the margin of the distributor, Anything more revenue earned than this minimum price then is earned is shared with the producer.
-So we see that the distributor cannot become the owner of the movie, he is licensing the movie.
+After relieving the margin of the distributor, Anything more revenue earned than this minimum price is shared with the producer.
+So we see that the distributor cannot become the owner of the movie; he is licensing the movie.

 Outright sale/purchase